 Fairview Youth Grief Services offers a free, comprehensive seven-session grief support program in the fall and winter for families with children ages 4 through 18.
-This research-based support program meets at Ebenezer Care Center on the Fairview Ridges campus in Burnsville, Minn.
+This research-based support program meets at Fairview Education Center, not far from the Fairview Ridges campus in Burnsville, Minn.

 While children attend age-appropriate support groups, the adults in their lives are invited to attend either an educational class to learn about grief in children or an adult support group organized by the relationship loss.